microprediction/timemachines/CONTRIBUTE_BATCH_STYLE_MODELS.md

 Run pytest and the individual test repeatedly.
 When it is working well you can include it in the master list:

  11. Modify [localskaters.py](https://github.com/microprediction/timemachines/blob/main/timemachines/skaters/localskaters.py)
- 10. Modify [README.md](https://github.com/microprediction/timemachines/blob/main/README.md) to include a suggestion to users to pip install the new requirements
+ 12. Modify [README.md](https://github.com/microprediction/timemachines/blob/main/README.md) to include a suggestion to users to pip install the new requirements
+ 13. Modify [setup.py](https://github.com/microprediction/timemachines/blob/main/setup.py) to include the new directory.

 ## More help / discussion